Diathermy.

 Direct coupling.

-This means that the active electrode comes into physical contact with something it shouldn’t.
+This means that the active electrode comes into physical contact with something it should not.

 The whole of the active electrode cannot be seen at the same time, especially at laparoscopy.